KiraiEEE/DAWRPC/README.md

 * Studio One
 * //(LMMS SOON)

-## Installation
+## How to use it?

-Download the latest release version [here](https://github.com/LilShieru/DAWRPC/releases), extract it and run the `DAWRPC.exe` executable file.
+Run the `DAWRPC.exe` executable file.
 Open any supported DAW and enjoy the result!

 ## How does it work?